 In the Lifetime of the Buddha

-The Buddha found that most of his disciples did not take care of the robes and other things provided to them, and doing this was bad enough to result in re-birth in hell or the animal world.
-So the Buddha made specific rules about the proper use of the four requisites (clothing, food, lodging, and medicine) and told them this story so they understood that using things thoughtlessly is like taking poison.
+The Buddha found that most of his disciples did not take care of the robes and other things provided to them.
+This carelessness was bad enough to result in re-birth in hell or the animal world, so the Buddha made specific rules about the proper use of the four requisites (clothing, food, lodging, and medicine).
+And he told them this story so they understood that using things thoughtlessly is like taking poison.

 The Buddha did not identify any earlier births other than his own.